abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 * **caption_source** (OPTIONAL): "EXIF" to use the image description text inside the image EXIF metadata (it fetches the _.ImageDescription_ tag); "FILENAME" to use the file name without the extension.
 If the parameter is omitted, no caption will be shown and no css class for the caption will be given.
 * **lightbox** (OPTIONAL): "true" to apply lightbox functionality to a single canvas; "false" to not apply lightbox functionality to canvas.
 If the parameter is omitted, no lightbox functionality will be used (same as "false").
 * **touch** (OPTIONAL): "false" disable the support for left/right swipe interactions on touchscreen devices; "true" enable it.
 If the parameter is omitted, the default swipe functionality will be used (same as "true").
 Value must be quoted.
+* **lb_caption_source** (OPTIONAL): this parameter sets the lightbox caption.
+Use "EXIF" to fetch the _.ImageDescription_ image EXIF tag; use "FILENAME" to fetch the file name without the extension.
+If the parameter is omitted, the lightbox caption will default to show the current image number and the total number of images in the set.
+If the **lightbox** parameter is set to "false", this parameter has no effect.

 ### Css usage